 Parochial Church Councils are governed by the provisions of the Synodical Government Measure 1969 and the Parochial Church Council (Powers) Measure 1956.

-The Annual Parochial Church meeting elects members of the Council.
-In addition the ex-officio members include clergy and lay workers, churchwardens, representatives of the parish on the Deanery Synod and members of the Diocesan Synod and General Synod who are on the Electoral Roll of the parish.
+The Annual Parochial Church Meeting elects members of the Council.
+In addition the ex-officio members include Clergy and Licensed Lay Workers, Churchwardens, representatives of the parish on the Deanery Synod and members of the Diocesan Synod and General Synod who are on the Electoral Roll of the parish.

-- To acquire, manage and administer property for ecclesiastical purposes affecting the parish,
+- To acquire, manage and administer property for ecclesiastical purposes affecting the parish (though the PCC itself cannot own property outright),

-- To frame an annual budget of moneys required for maintenance of church work.
+- To frame an annual budget required for the work of the Church.

 - To make representations to the Bishop with regard to any matter affecting the welfare of the Church in the parish.